-Taylor is a good swimmer.
-This skill is commendable not only because of her special needs but because she was never formally taught how to swim.
-She has had the pleasure of taking swimming lessons which has vastly improved her skills, but initially she was self taught.
+My daughter Taylor is a good swimmer.
+This skill is commendable not only because of her special needs, but because she was never formally taught how to swim.
+When we lived in Connecticut, she took swimming lessons which has vastly improved her skills, but initially she was self taught.
 Among families of children with autism it is well known that the children have a deep pleasure for the water and remarkable swimming skills.
 Another reason why this is commendable is because I never learned to swim.
-Before you judge my parents harshly, understand that because I did not attend a public school and we were not connected to our local recreational center, it made it difficult to even have such an opportunity.

 28 “Lord, if it’s you,” Peter replied, “tell me to come to you on the water.”
 29 “Come,” he said.Then Peter got down out of the boat, walked on the water and came toward Jesus.
 30 But when he saw the wind, he was afraid and, beginning to sink, cried out, “Lord, save me!”
 31 Immediately Jesus reached out his hand and caught him.
 “You of little faith,” he said, “why did you doubt?”
 (Matthew 14:28-31)